 The course starts by looking at how to optimize the workspace for web use and also looks at responsive design and shares techniques to help you overcome layout challenges and for other aspects of web design as well.
 During the course, you’ll create mood-boards, and wireframes and the instructor expects you to have working knowledge of Photoshop and some familiarity with web design.
 Besides Photoshop, she’ll also use some Fontea plugins, and the unsmart Magic Script.

 The course is currently priced at around $40 / £30 / AU$60.

 Besides Photoshop another favorite tool for image editing is Adobe Lightroom.
 If your job involves tweaking images, take a moment to check StackSocial's Ultimate Adobe Photo Editing Bundle (opens in new tab).
 The bundle includes 8 courses with a combined runtime of over 41 hours.
 Of the 8, two courses are based on Lightroom (including a beginners course) and one helps you master both Lightroom and Photoshop in a week.

 There are five courses that focus exclusively on Photoshop and you can expect some repetitions in the content.
 That said between them you’ll gain everything there is to know about the tools at your disposal.

 A majority of the courses lean towards new users though after introducing some of the commonly used tools the courses all tend to focus on different aspects, from image editing to retouching images to working with text and creating flyers, and more.
 There’s also a course that teaches the techniques used in beauty advertisements.

-How we tested the best Photoshop courses online
+How we test the best Photoshop courses online

 To test for the best Photoshop courses online we searched for a range of popular options as well as took recommendations from Photoshop users.
 Then we followed the tutorials to get an idea of how easy they were to follow, how easy it was to learn new skills and toolsets, and additionally what sort of level they were aimed at, such as beginner, medium, or advanced level users.